Living Generously as OneBNIM

 Through community outreach we contribute our time.
 As a firm, we encourage and promote community service, including offering 672 hours of collective paid time for our staff to engage in the organizations they are most passionate about each year.
 Collectively, we also sit on more than 20 boards and committees for civic and non-profit organizations throughout the country and are involved in more than 110 organizations at the basic volunteer level.
 Additionally, 1% of BNIM’s total billable hours last year were for pro bono work, or with organizations to whom we donated our time, including our work with Reconciliation Services.

 Through corporate giving and financial commitments, we contribute our treasures.
-Throughout the last two years, we have supported more than 60 organizations, including Big Brothers Big Sisters, Historic Revitalization for Missouri, Center for Architecture and Design, and the US Green Building Council, to name a few.
+Throughout the last two years, we have supported more than 60 organizations, including Big Brothers Big Sisters, Historic Revitalization for Missouri, Center for Architecture and Design, and the US Green Building Council, Women's Foundation and Women's Employment Network to name a few.
 As a firm we host annual week and month-long fundraising efforts for ArtsKC and the United Way Giving Campaign, having raised $9,410 and $32,250 for each organization respectively this year alone.